Approximating parametric suprema for constructible and power-constructible functions

 \end{conjecture} In \cite{AM2023}, the authors provide an example illustrating that additional assumptions are necessary for the conjecture to hold, and they explain that problems arise if the set $\{x \in \R^n \mid F(x)=0\}$ is in some sense \enquote{too flat}.
-This is possible even if it is not lying in a $n-p$-dimensional linear subspace.
+This is possible even if it is not lying in a $(n-p)$-dimensional linear subspace.
 This motivates the following research question examined in \cite{AM2023}. \begin{question} Assume that $K$ is semi-algebraic and satisfies the same conditions as in Conjecture \ref{conj: sarnak}.
 Which additional assumptions related to the \enquote{level of flatness} of the set $\{x \in \R^n \mid F(x)=0\}$ should be imposed such that Equation \eqref{eq:conjecture_Sarnak} holds? \end{question} This measure of flatness is rigorously introduced in \cite{AM2023}, where a theorem is shown proving Sarnak's conjecture under additional assumptions (Theorem 6.1 in \cite{AM2023}).
-For practical applications of the theorem, an algorithm determining the measure of flatness effectively in a finite number of steps is desirable.
-Corollary \ref{conj cluckers adiceam} indeed implies that this is possible; see ~\cite[p\, 116]{AM2023}.
+Corollary \ref{conj cluckers adiceam} makes the definition of the measure of flatness effective, in the sense that a $\liminf$ becomes an actual limit, with explicit error term for the convergence ~\cite[p\, 116]{AM2023}.
 We will discuss this application further in Section \ref{sec:corollaries}.

-Other than the positive resolution of the Adiceam-Cluckers conjecture, we also use Theorem \ref{th:main_intro} to prove that the algebra of constructible functions is polynomially bounded and to provide a partial answer to the question in \cite{ACRS24} asking whether all $\mathcal{C}^{\exp}$-distributions are tempered.
-Moreover, we apply it to make a bound for certain integrals involving pushforward measures, given in \cite{GHS24}, uniform.
-This is suggested by the authors of \cite{GHS24} in their article.
+Other than the positive resolution of the Adiceam-Cluckers conjecture, we also use Theorem \ref{th:main_intro} to prove that the algebra of constructible functions is polynomially bounded, in a precise and subtle sense which is different from the more common notion of polynomially bounded o-minimal structures, as we explain in section \ref{subsec: poly bounded}, and to provide a partial answer to the question in \cite{ACRS24} asking whether all $\mathcal{C}^{\exp}$-distributions are tempered.
+Moreover, we apply it to make a bound for certain integrals involving pushforward measures, given in \cite{GHS24}, uniform, as suggested in \cite{GHS24}.

-The main idea of the proof of Theorem \ref{th:main_intro} is to adapt Cluckers, Gordon and Halupczok's strategy in the $p$-adic case \cite{CGH2018}.
+The natural idea to prove Theorem \ref{th:main_intro} is to adapt Cluckers, Gordon and Halupczok's strategy in the $p$-adic case \cite{CGH2018}.
 They proceed by reducing the problem to bounding $\max_{0 \le w \le t} |h(w)|$ or $\sup_{w \in \N} |h(w)|$, for $h: \N \to \C$ of the form